 - Adopted April 2016

 - Adopted April 2019

-Drafted guidance (waiting approval)
+Drafted guidance (waiting adoption)

 - At this time there is no guidance imminently pending consideration for adoption by Council Executive or Scottish Ministers.
 This part of the site is however regularly updated and you may wish to check back weekly.